 This is a box of 12 2.7 ounce disks of 50 percent dark chocolate.
 If you haven’t yet embraced spicy chocolate, the company has a wide range of options including cinnamon, coffee, and salted almond, along with plain and super-dark chocolate.
 There are also variety packs, for those who want to taste more than one.
 These are made in the United States, using Mexican stone mills to grind the cacao.
 They are vegan, organic, direct trade, and kosher.

 Working with chocolate can be a little tricky.
-We’ve got tips and trick to make it easier.
+We’ve got tips and tricks to make it easier.

 Most chocolate starts with roasting the beans, but Raaka is unique since its chocolates are made from unroasted beans.
 This 100 percent cacao bar is a great way to savor the unique chocolate without the distraction of added flavors.
 Despite the ultimate cacao percentage, the company notes that this chocolate is not bitter, but rather it is creamy, bright, and fruity—and many customers who prefer 100 percent dark chocolate agree, saying that it's among the smoothest and creamiest they've tried, with no bitter aftertaste.

 This bar is made from organic Tanzanian cocoa beans and organic cocoa butter with no added sugar.
 If 100 percent cacao is too much, the company also produces a wide range of chocolate bars with interesting add-ins and different chocolate percentages.